Get Tech Tips

 Without balancing dampers, it’s difficult to balance airflow.
 Some rely on design software to create a “self-balancing” system.
 Personally, I haven’t seen this work other than accidentally.

 Our preference is to use registers with opposable blade dampers.
 This makes balancing a lot faster and easier.
-On top of that, they are always accessible, and they don’t leak air like typical takeoff manual dampers do.
+On top of that, they are always accessible, and they don’t leak air as typical takeoff manual dampers do.

 #7.
 Increase filter surface area to lower pressure drop.

 When designing to a static pressure of 0.50 inches water column (in.w.c.), a good rule of thumb is to keep the pressure drop across the air filter at or below 0.10in.w.c.
-This will not happen with a standard 1” filter if you plan on using anything other than a see-through “rock-catcher”.
-If you want a high-performance filter (you should) the 4” media type have low-pressure drops, but you might have to use two for anything above a 3 ton.
+This will not happen with a standard 1” filter if you plan on using anything other than a see-through “rock-catcher.”
+If you want a high-performance filter (you should), the 4” media type have low-pressure drops, but you might have to use two for anything above a 3-ton.
 Our preference is 2” filter grilles with MERV 13 filters.
-Easy to accommodate on new construction, and retrofits with multiple returns.
+They're easy to accommodate on new construction and retrofit with multiple returns.

-Keep in mind that the MERV rating of filters is typically at a low velocity, say 300 FPM.
-Performance of the filter drops when velocity is increased.
+Keep in mind that the MERV rating of filters is typically at a low velocity, say, 300 FPM.
+The filter performance drops when velocity is increased.

 Allison Bailes (yes, him again) of Energy Vanguard recently blogged on this topic: https:// www.energyvanguard.com/blog/path-low-pressure-drop-across-high-merv-filter.

 #8.
 Avoid installing ducts in unconditioned spaces.

 Vented attics are the worst possible place for the ducts.
-It’s the hottest part of the house in the summer, and the coldest in the winter.
+It’s the hottest part of the house in the summer and the coldest in the winter.
 Ducts in vented attics come with a large energy penalty.
-Vented crawl spaces do not have as heavy of an energy penalty, but because of high humidity, present other challenges.
+Vented crawl spaces do not have as heavy of an energy penalty, but because of high humidity, they present other challenges.